dotnet/roslynator/README.md

 TIP: Bugfixes or small improvements can be implemented right away.
 Larger task like adding new analyzer or refactoring should be discussed first.

+## .NET Foundation

+This project is supported by the [.NET Foundation](https://www.dotnetfoundation.org/projects).

+This project has adopted the code of conduct defined by the Contributor Covenant to clarify expected behavior in our community.
+For more information see the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).

 ## Command Line Tool

 Run following command to install Roslynator command line tool: